asciamanna/asciamanna.github.io/_drafts/creating-a-great-development-culture-quality-and-practices.md

 This is one of my lengthier posts so I'll just be scratching the surface of some of these topics.
 I plan on going much deeper on several of these topics in future posts.
 When those posts are complete they will be linked from here.

-The qualities that I've found on all of the best development organizations I've grouped into three main categories.
+The qualities that I've found common to the best development organizations I've grouped into three main categories.
 And of course, they are interrelated.
 The first is a **focus on code quality and development practices**.
 I wanted to separate these but they are inextricably linked.
 The second is a **culture of continuous learning**.
 And lastly, a **lack of crunch mode or overtime**.

 <!--more-->